A Converse Landing Theorem in Parameter Spaces: Reparametrization

-Observe that $\Re B(a)<0$.
 Since after suitable normalizations, $\phi_a^{+}$ and $\phi_a^{-}$ depend holomorphically on the parameter on some open sector, $B$ is also holomorphic on the same sector.
-In this section, our aim is to show that the sector can be chosen so that $a\mapsto B(a)$ is univalent.
-More precisely, we will prove the following. \begin{thm} Under the hypothesis of Theorem \ref{thmdouadyfatoucoordinate} and after suitable normalizations of $\phi_a^{\pm}$, there exists an open sector $\Delta$, such that the map $B:\Delta\rightarrow\mathbb{C}$ given by (\ref{B}) is univalent with respect to the parameter $a$. \end{thm} The strategy we are going to use is to relate $B$ with the multiplier map $\mu_{\lambda}$ given by (\ref{multipliernewparameter}) in Lemma \ref{newcoordinate}.
-We will present a general case in Subsections \ref{constructingariemannsurface}, \ref{indpendenceofmultiplier} and \ref{findingmultiplier}.
-The relationship between $B$ and $\mu_{\lambda}$ is given in Proposition \ref{propositionmultiplierb}, as a consequence.
+In this section we present the following result. \begin{prop} There exists an open sector $\Delta\subset\mathbb{D}(a_0, r)$ with the corner point $a_0$ such that $B$ depends on the parameter $a$ univalently. \end{prop}